 - Overall, when all diseases and treatment categories were combined, telemedicine uptake was significantly higher for White patients compared with Black patients.

-- This data shows that Black patients were less likely to use telemedicine visits, but the current study doesn’t have detailed enough data to determine why that might be the case.
+- This data shows that Black patients were less likely to utilize telemedicine visits, but the current study doesn’t have detailed enough data to determine why that might be the case.

 - Healthcare providers should be aware that this disparity exists and assist patients with accessing virtual visits if needed.

-Please enjoy this interview with Dr. Stephens from the ASH meeting held in December 2021 in Atlanta, GA, and virtually.
+Please enjoy this interview with Dr. Stephens from the ASH meeting held in December 2021 from Atlanta, GA.

 You can read the actual abstract here: Racial Disparities in Telemedicine Uptake during the COVID-19 Pandemic Among Patients with Hematologic Malignancies in the United States